Air transportation safety investigation A18O0150

 Read the news release

 SB deploys a team of investigators to the site of a mid-air collision near Ottawa, Ontario

 The Transportation Safety Board is deploying a team of investigators to the site of a mid-air collision near Ottawa, Ontario.
 The TSB will gather information and assess the occurrence.

 Map showing the location of the occurrence

-Mathieu L'Ecuyer joined the TSB’s Air Investigations Branch as a Senior Technical Investigator in the Quebec Region.
+Mathieu L'Ecuyer joined the TSB’s Air Investigations Branch in 2018 as a Senior Technical Investigator in the Quebec Region.
 During his career, Mr. L’Ecuyer worked as an aircraft maintenance engineer, and as a team leader and supervisor in the industry, with experience on various types of aircraft including the Boeing 757, Airbus A320 and Bombardier CRJ-200.
 Prior to joining the TSB, M. L’Ecuyer worked for an aviation insurance adjusting firm as a claims adjuster and regional manager.